-Subjects will be monitored for safety, tolerability, PK, and immunogenicity of BGB-DXP593 throughout the study.
+Subjects will be monitored throughout the study for safety, tolerability, PK, and immunogenicity of BGB-DXP604 and BGB-DXP593.

 Assessments of safety will include adverse events (AEs), SAEs, clinical laboratory tests, physical examinations, vital signs, and ECGs.
-Adverse events will be graded for severity per the current version of the National Cancer Institute Common Terminology Criteria for Adverse Events (NCI-CTCAE) version 5.0.
-A SMC will periodically monitor safety data.
+AEs will be graded for severity per the current version of the National Cancer Institute-Common Terminology Criteria for Adverse Events version 5.0 (NCI-CTCAE v5.0).
+The SMC will periodically monitor safety data.